Jon-Becker/heimdall-rs/.github/INTEGRATION_FAILURE.md

 labels: P-high, T-bug
 ---

 The heavy (long-running) integration tests have failed.
-This indicates a regression in Foundry.
+This indicates a regression in Heimdall.

 Check the [heavy integration tests workflow page]({{ env.WORKFLOW_URL }}) for details.